First look at Jewel Changi Airport’s Canopy Park, Sky Nets, slides and mazes

 Another highlight of Jewel opening on Jun 10 is the Canopy Bridge.

-The 50-metre-long suspended bridge offers a dizzying vantage point for you to take in Jewel’s centrepiece, the Rain Vortex, at 23 metres above the ground.
+The 50m-long suspended bridge offers a dizzying vantage point for you to take in Jewel’s centrepiece, the Rain Vortex, at 23m above the ground.

 Thrill-seekers might appreciate the glass-panel flooring at the centre of the bridge for guests to look through to level 1.